Momoyeyu/clotho_dataset/README.md

-## use clotho dataset with pytorch
+## intro

-This reporsitory supports the use of Python's `Dataloader` with Clotho dataset.
+This reporsitory supports the use of pytorch's `Dataloader` with Ccotho dataset.

 ## download dataset.